3dbeb41841bfbfcc24d55143816cf7f1/atl-wdi-10/unit_01/w01d02/instructor_notes/git_github.md

 ![workflow](https://cloud.githubusercontent.com/assets/40461/8221736/f1f7e972-1559-11e5-9dcb-66b44139ee6f.png)

+---

 #### So many commands?!

-There are a ton of commands that you can use in git.
-You can look at the list of the available commands by running:
+There are a lot of commands available for git.
+You can look at the list of commands by running:

 ```bash
 $ git help -a
 ```

-Even though there are lots of commands, during the course we will really only need about 10.
+Even though there are lots of commands, during this course we will probably only utilize about 10 of them.

+---

 #### Git File Lifecycle